Your parking lot and roads are one of the largest expenses of your property, and what you don’t know about your pavement could be costing you money!

 - Ensuring acceptable quality practices are followed

-Quality Assurance is the continued evaluation of planning, design, and the development of plans and specifications to provide confidence that the product or facility will perform to standards.
-This is provided through an unbiased, independent review of all operations, procedures, and equipment used in the Quality Control process.
+Quality Assurance is the continued evaluation of planning, design and the development of plans and specifications to provide confidence that the product or facility will perform to standards.
+This is provided through an unbiased, independent review of all operations, procedures and equipment used in the asphalt quality control process.
 This is achieved by:

 - Observing and inspecting procedures during production and placement